iSimar/React-Native-Starter-Pack/README.md

 [--rollout <rolloutPercentage>]
 ```

-5) You can view your current deployment stats using `code-push deployment ls <new-app-name> -k`
+5) You can view your current deployment stats using `code-push deployment history <new-app-name> Production`

 ##Store Releases